Terms and Concepts Used in Thermistors

 Standard Reference Temperature

-Twenty five degrees Celsius (or 77 degrees Fahrenheit) is the thermistor’s temperature when the zero power resistance is nominal.
+Twenty-five degrees Celsius (or 77 degrees Fahrenheit) is the thermistor’s temperature when the zero power resistance is nominal.
+This being one of the electrical characteristics most often cited.

 Thermal Time Constant